West Building 201 | (425) 739-8104 | email@example.com

 Exceptions to the published requisite scores for enrollment into specific courses and, in extraordinary cases, programs of study are made by the Dean(s) of the area of study or designee.

-Students who place into Adult Basic Education (ABE) or English as Second Language (ESL) classes must satisfactorily complete those courses at an appropriate level before enrolling in a technical program or college level course that has basic skill minimum requirements.
+Students who place into Basic Education for Adults (BEdA) or English as Second Language (ESL) classes must satisfactorily complete those courses at an appropriate level before enrolling in a technical program or college level course that has basic skill minimum requirements.
 Students who have not completed courses or placement tests in all subject areas (math, English) need to be tested or have placement scores in those areas for appropriate placement into courses.

 Placement assessment tests are administered regularly at no charge.
 Drop-in and scheduled times are posted at the assessment center or on the assessment center web page, LWTech.edu/assessment.